FatulM/house-price-prediction/README.md

 - step_2_preprocess.py: basic preprocessing such as basic imputation, one-hot encoding and standardizing features.
 - step_3_impute.py: impute NAs using a deep neural network.
 - step_4_predict.py: predict test results using a deep neural network.
+- step_5_pca.py: impute NAs using pca and then making prediction using last step's keras model.

 The inputs are downloaded from `Kaggle` and saved to `input` folder.